mozilla/data-docs/src/concepts/choosing_a_dataset_mobile.md

 ## Raw Pings

-Legacy (pre-Glean) mobile data is structured differently than to desktop data.
+Legacy (pre-Glean) mobile data is structured differently than desktop data.
 Instead of sending a `main` ping, mobile has provides the following key types of pings:

 - `core`
 - `events`